 - Assisting 889 individuals with independent living services through the Senior Corps RSVP program.

 - Removing 11,000 pounds of overgrowth and unwanted vegetation in local neighborhoods.

 - coaching and training 62 individuals in need of financial literacy skills; and

 - Mentoring and working with 1,115 students in Flint Community Schools through the district’s community education initiative.

-There’s no question AmeriCorps is good for a community, but according to several AmeriCorps alumni in Flint, it’s also an amazing experience that has been good for them, as well.
+There’s no question AmeriCorps is good for a community, but according to four AmeriCorps alumni in Flint, it’s an amazing experience that’s good for members, as well.
+Here are their stories.